Variant Effect Prediction

 - Match predictor to variant class.
 SpliceAI for splice-region variants.
 Enformer or DeepSEA for non-coding regulatory variants.
 Missense-specific predictors for missense.
 Generic high-score thresholds across categories produce noise.

-- Cite predictor versions and dates.
-AlphaMissense V2, REVEL 2020, SpliceAI 1.3 are different artefacts.
+- Cite the exact predictor release, code or service version, reference database, and access date.
 Versioning matters for reproducibility and for understanding score drift.

 - Read the calibration before the headline number.
 A predictor with an AUC of 0.95 and badly calibrated probabilities is harder to use clinically than a predictor with an AUC of 0.85 and good calibration.